What Are Some Examples Of Charges Brought Under Health Care Fraud By A Consumer, Patient, Or A Doctor?

 In Los Angeles, the government has an office in Long Beach that goes after employees who are milking the health care system out of money.
 This agency is a federal branch and arm of the federal government that is tasked with going after people who are committing health care fraud in Los Angeles, Orange County, and the surrounding areas.

 Those crimes go to the central district or main downtown Los Angeles courthouse on 1st Street.
-There is also the Ronald Reagan Building in Santa Ana.
+The Ronald Reagan Building is also in Santa Ana.

-Health care fraud is prosecuted at the federal level across the country.
-The government is losing millions of dollars in people committing fraud related to health care, whether it be doctors, patients, or individuals who are working to try to cheat the government out of money.
+Healthcare fraud is prosecuted at the federal level across the country.
+The government is losing millions of dollars to people committing fraud related to health care, whether doctors, patients, or individuals who are working to cheat the government out of money.

 Unfortunately, sometimes the government gets it wrong.
-They don't realize that you specifically didn't have anything to do with it, or that the services that were being rendered were cheating the government out of money.
+They don't realize that you specifically didn't have anything to do with it or that the services being rendered were cheating the government out of money.

-You were just doing your job, and didn't have the knowledge or information necessary to put together that health care fraud was being committed at the federal level.
+You were just doing your job and didn't have the knowledge or information necessary to determine that healthcare fraud was being committed at the federal level.

 What Makes Health Care Fraud Charges Federal Offenses?

-Technically, any time health care fraud or theft occurs in the United States, it is a federal offense.
-Since goods are coming from the federal government, it's likely the primary reason why the feds can prosecute health care fraud.
+Technically, any time healthcare fraud or theft occurs in the United States, it is a federal offense.
+Since goods are coming from the federal government, this is likely the primary reason why the feds can prosecute healthcare fraud.

 However, the states also prosecute health care fraud.
 If the state government is giving money for health care in any way, they'll typically come in and prosecute.

-But if federal funds are involved, the federal government, as it relates to health care fraud, has specific units set up to make sure that those funds are not being stolen or improperly handled.
+However, if federal funds are involved, the federal government, as it relates to health care fraud, has specific units set up to make sure that those funds are not being stolen or improperly handled.
+These units are responsible for investigating, prosecuting, and preventing health care fraud, ensuring that federal funds are used for their intended purpose.

 Can I Be Charged With Health Care Fraud If I Had No Direct Involvement?